Letdown2491/bloom/README.md

-# Bloom
-Bloom is a simple to use and intuitive file manager interface for Blossom and NIP-96 servers, alowing users to store files in a distributed way easily.
+## What is Bloom?

+**Bloom** is an intuitive, privacy-focused file manager for **Blossom** and **NIP-96** servers.
+It lets you store, organize, and share files across the distributed Nostr ecosystem with no passwords required.

+---

-## What can Bloom do?
+## What Bloom Can Do

-- **No accounts, no passwords:** Sign in with your Nostr npub via browser extension (NIP-07), or remote signer (NIP-46).
+- **Simple Sign-In:** Sign in instantly with your Nostr npub using a browser extension (NIP-07) or a remote signer (NIP-46).
-- **Stay organized:** See everything stored on each server at a glance.
-Want to store stuff in folders?
-No problem!
-While Blossom servers do not support this by default, Bloom leverages lists (NIP-51) to store links to blobs in a way that resembles a traditional file system.
+- **Organized Storage:** View all your files across connected servers at a glance.
+Create folder-like structures using lists (NIP-51) so you can organize blobs as if you were in a traditional file system.
-- **File searches:** Easily search for files on any connected server by name, file type, mime type, extension, or file size, or combined any search type to find exactly what you need.
-Bloom also has some easy to access filters for popular file types right from the toolbar.
+- **Smart Search:** Find anything by name, file type, MIME type, extension, or size.
+Bloom includes quick filters for common file types right in the toolbar.
-- **Keep files safe:** Make backup copies on other servers with just a couple of clicks.
+- **Backup and Safety:** Replicate your files to other servers with just a few clicks to ensure they’re never lost.
-- **Keep files private:** At upload, users have the option of marking files as private which encrypts the payload with AES-GCM (NIP-44) locally before sending it to the defined servers.
-Note that since files are encrypted on the user's machine, Bloom cannot currently encrypt files that already exist on a remote server.
+- **Private by Design:** Encrypt files locally using AES-GCM (NIP-44) before upload.
+Please note that Bloom cannot retroactively encrypt files that already exist on a remote server.
-- **Share easily:** Grab ready-to-use links without digging through menus or share directly to Nostr by creating a note with embedded media or sending it to other users directly via DM (NIP-04) or private DM (NIP-17 encrypted via NIP-44 and sealed via NIP-59) without ever having to leave Bloom.
+- **Easy Sharing:** Generate shareable links or post directly to Nostr as public notes, DMs (NIP-04), or private DMs (NIP-17 + NIP-59) without leaving Bloom.
-- **Share privately:** Since files are uploaded to publicly accessible servers, anyone with access to the link can access it.
-Bloom provides a proxy microservice so that you can create private links that obfuscate the originating URL for sharing.
-You can delete private links at any time and that file will no longer be accessible to anyone that has the link.
-Additionally, you can set optional expiration dates on links for additional control.
-- **Metadata support:** Bloom fully supports editing blob metadata both at time of upload and at any point after.
-This is done through Nostr NIP-94 support.
-This allows users to "rename" blob hashes to human-readable names and add additional data for certain filetypes.
-Users can also set a "folder" tag on the fly.
-Bloom also has an option to remove EXIF metadata from images at the time of upload.
-- **Media support:** Play your music right from Bloom, and with rich metadata support, actually know what you're playing.
-Audio files with ID3 tags will be automatically parsed and converted into metadata tags at the time of upload.
+- **Private Links:** Use Bloom’s optional proxy microservice to hide server URLs and create expiring or revocable private links.
+- **Folder Sharing:** Make folders public so anyone can view and download contents without logging in, using NIP-19 events.
+- **Metadata and File Info:** Edit file metadata anytime via NIP-94.
+Rename blobs, tag folders, or strip EXIF data from images on upload.
+- **Built-in Media Support:** Play audio directly in Bloom.
+Files with ID3 tags are automatically parsed into readable metadata.
-- **Connection management:** Manage your Blossom and NIP-96 servers as well as Nostr relay list (NIP-65) right from Bloom.
-We also support Satellite.earth's API if you use their servers for uploads.
+- **Connection Management:** Easily manage your Blossom and NIP-96 media servers, and Nostr relay (NIP-65) connections.
-- **Easily edit your Nostr profile:** You can edit your Nostr profile (kind-0) right from Bloom, and quickly search for avatar and banner images right from your connected servers without having to copy URLs from somewhere else.
+- **Profile Editing:** Edit your Nostr profile (kind-0) from within Bloom, and quickly choose avatars or banners from your connected servers.
-- **Fully customizable:** Control various UI elements and more right from the Settings page.
-You can optionally save your settings to your preferred relay list (NIP-77) to have your settings synced across all your devices.
-You can leave this option disabled, but your sessions will only be saved on local storage.
+- **Customization and Sync:** Personalize your interface and settings.
+Optionally sync preferences across devices using NIP-77, or keep them local for privacy.

+---

 ## Before You Start
 - You need a browser with a Nostr extension such as Alby installed, or have a remote signer such as Amber available.